 Breakfast: At the motel, we’ll have a buffet with a variety of choices including breads, cereal, fruit, waffles, other hot items, yogurt, juice, milk, coffee, tea, and water.

 Morning: Our route along the Million Dollar Highway to Ignacio will bring us through the spectacular scenery of the San Juan mountains and through the historic mining towns of Ouray and Silverton.
-This famous highway, marked on maps and by road signs as US-550, is loaded with sublime natural scenery as it runs south from the Gunnison River ranchlands around Montrose to the Southern Ute Indian Reservation.
+This famous highway, marked on maps and by road signs as US-550, is loaded with sublime natural scenery as it runs south from the Umcompahgre River ranchlands around Montrose to the Southern Ute Indian Reservation.
 The “Million Dollar” tag is generally applied to the 25 steep and twisting miles that link Ouray and Silverton, a pair of remote gold and silver mining communities, but it’s also an appropriate nickname for the entire 110 miles of US-550 that link US-50 with Ouray and Durango.
 The history of the Million Dollar Highway is rife with legend.
 The route was first blazed by the “Pathfinder of the San Juans,” a five-foot-tall Russian immigrant named Otto Mears who was working as a U.S. mail carrier between Silverton and Telluride.
 By 1882 Mears had created a lucrative toll road that he parlayed into a sizable empire of roads and railroads, but his original hand-carved route through the mountains formed the basis of today’s Million Dollar Highway.
 Even the origin of the “Million Dollar” name is clouded in myth.
 Some say it was first used after an early traveler, complaining of the vertigo-inducing steepness of the route, said, “I wouldn't go that way again if you paid me a million dollars.”
 Others claim that it derives simply from the actual cost of paving the route in the 1930s.
-But the favorite explanation is also the most likely: When the highway was first constructed, the builders used gravel discarded by nearby gold and silver mines, only to find out later that this dirt was actually rich in ore and worth an estimated “million dollars.”
+Another explanation is also the most likely: When the highway was first constructed, the builders used gravel discarded by nearby gold and silver mines, only to find out later that this dirt was actually rich in ore and worth an estimated “million dollars.”
 Our Group Leader will offer expert commentary on the human and natural history of the regions as we drive and make stops at scenic locations.
 We arrive in Ignacio in time for lunch.

-Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like at the hotel restaurants.
+Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like at the various hotel restaurants.
 The Group Leader will be happy to offer suggestions.

 Evening: At leisure.
 Take some time for relaxation and reflection on a busy day.